LogoLogo

 What rules and logic guide the Community Vault.

 The Community Vault oversees the administration of Approved Vault Token assets and the supply of DXBL tokens.
-Following the Proof of Trade ("PoT") protocol contracts, the Design Principles outlined on that page must be upheld.
+Following the Proof of Trade ("PoT") protocol contracts, the outlined on that page must be upheld.

 See the bullet points under the headers titled Security, Trading, Gas Fees, and Community Vault.